Fyldener: 1809: six-year-old season

 Fyldener missed the whole of the 1808 season before returning as a six-year-old in 1809.
 On 1 May at Chester Racecourse he finished fifth in the first heat of a maiden plate and was withdrawn from the subsequent heats.
 Four days later he was entered in a handicap race at the same course, in which he was assigned a weight of 130 pounds.
 Fyldener won by half a neck from Cestrian in what was described as a "fine race" to record his first win since his St Leger victory.
 Fyldener's final race was a four-mile sweepstakes at Newton Racecourse on 16 June.
 He won a "severe race to the end" by half a length from Miss Blanchard and Stilton.

 Stud career

 Fyldener spent his stud career at Croft's Farm, near Stratford-on-Avon beginning at a fee of five guineas.
 By the 1818 season, his fee had risen to 10 guineas for Thoroughbred mares and five guineas for half-bred mares: by this time several of his offspring had won races, and he was acquiring a reputation as a sire of hunters.
 Fyldener remained at Croft's Farm until 1826, the last year in which his name was advertised in the list of stallions.
 He died in 1829 at the age of twenty-six.

 Pedigree

-Fyldener was inbred 3 x 4 x 4 to Herod, meaning that this stallion appears once in the third and twice in the fourth generation of his pedigree.
-He was also inbred 4 x 4 to Blank and the 1751 Regulus mare.
+Fyldener is inbred 3S x 4D x 4D to the stallion Herod, meaning that he appears third generation once on the sire side of his pedigree and fourth generation twice on the dam side of his pedigree.

+Fyldener is inbred 4S x 4D to the stallion Blank, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+Fyldener is inbred 4S x 4D to the mare Regulus mare, meaning that she appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+^ Fyldener is inbred 5S x 4S x 5D to the stallion Regulus, meaning that he appears fifth and fourth generation once each on the sire side of his pedigree, and fifth generation once on the dam side of his pedigree.